BeatrisIlieva/devto-articles/unpublished-articles/execution-context.md

 ##### Bind

 Bind returns us a modified function (with a context being set) that can be invoked later on.
+Using it we do not change the context of the existing function but create  a new one and postpone it execution for later on.
 ```javascript
 function sayHi(salutation, name) {
     console.log(`Hi ${salutation} ${name}, my name is ${this.name}!`);